 - When a Data Analyst knows both Big Data and Data Science, their income rises by 26%, compared to when they only know of one.

 - SAS users are paid in the range of INR 9.1-10.8 lakhs per annum, whereas SPSS professionals are compensated in the range of INR 7.3 lakhs per annum.

 - Machine Learning salaries in India start at roughly 3.5 lakhs INR and can rise to 16 lakhs INR as you advance in the industry.
 Python is one of the most popular languages for machine learning, and Python developers in India earn some of the best salaries in the world.

-- Artificial Intelligence knowledge can assist to advance your career in general.
+- Artificial Intelligence knowledge can assist in advancing your career in general.
 If you are a beginner in this field, the Artificial Intelligence pay in India is not less than 5-6 lakhs INR.

-So now is the time to improve data abilities in order to maximize your earnings!
+So now is the time to improve your data abilities to maximize your earnings!

 Also read | Top Data Science Courses in 2022 - 100 % Assured Placement

 Mu Sigma, Accenture, and Tata Consultancy Services Limited are the top respondents for the job title Data Scientist in India.

 are two more firms that pay well for this position.